Home Ingredients The Real Difference Between Seasonings and Flavorings

-Chefs seem to use these two terms interchangeably: seasoning and flavoring.
+Chefs seem to use the terms seasoning and flavoring interchangeably.
 The actual difference can be quite subtle, so why not just use one word?
 Can you both season and flavor a dish?
 The answer is yes.
 We often think of seasonings as spices and herbs added to food.
 However, depending on their intended use and effect, these may be more appropriately called flavorings.

 What is a Seasoning?

-The ingredient we most often use as a seasoning is salt.
-When properly used, salt is not intended to change the flavor of a food, but simply to bring out the flavor or enhance it.
+When salt is properly used as a seasoning, it is not intended to change the flavor of a food, but simply to bring out the flavor or enhance it.
 If so much salt is used that the food intentionally tastes salty, salt has become a flavoring.

 So, for example, when you add salt to a pot of soup, it is a seasoning.
 The salt on the outside of pretzels, however, is a flavoring.
 Another example of salt being used as a flavoring is salted caramel.
 You are meant to taste the salt as a distinct flavor.